 As mentioned, the LCARS design for the control panels is totally Star Trek.
 Basically a light box with a removable top cover “frame”.
-This frame would hold a LCARS like control panel image sandwiched between two pieces of Plexiglas.
+This frame would hold a LCARS control panel image sandwiched between two pieces of Plexiglas.
 The light source inside this box that would illuminate the LCARS control panel from underneath.
 I needed to have the light box accessible to change the light bulbs.
 To the left is the actual cross section diagram I used to design the first prototype.

-Building A Control Panel Prototype?
+Building A Control Panel Prototype.
 The last time I checked amazon.com, there was no “CONTROL PANELS for DUMMIES” guide available.
 While I had an idea of how to build the control panels, I did not want to start down a particular path, only to find out that it had design flaws.
 I decided it might be wise to build a Control Panel Prototype.
 I would build this smaller version using the exact same techniques I planned on using in the full sized control panels.
 That way I could adjust and modify my technique before building the full scale version.

 Let’s look at the various components.

 The two images are identical: The bottom image is laser printed on a white photo paper.
 The top layer is laser printed on a transparency.
-When the two layers are sandwiched together in perfect alignment, it has an awesome 3D effect.
+When the two layers are sandwiched together in perfect alignment, it creates an awesome 3D effect.
 I found it necessary to have TWO layers to obtain the richness of the colors and the ‘blackness’ of the black.

 How do I Secure the “images” into the light box frame?

 I needed a way to illuminate the control panels, and at the same time, stand up to the normal playtime abuse.
 The Plexiglas would be subject to kids leaning on it, hitting it and other normal ‘play activities’!

-THE KEY:?
-Removable HOLD STRIPS!
+THE KEY: Removable HOLD STRIPS!
 Sandwiching the ‘films’ between two pieces of Plexiglas, setting this into the frame recess and finally holding it all in place from beneath with a 3/4 inch hold strip proved to be the perfect equation!
 It may not be ‘pretty’ but remember… It’s OFF STAGE!

 Here are a couple of shots of the ACTUAL space place control panels showing the bolt covers.

-The ACTUAL Control Panel Image Design Process.
+The Control Panel Image Design Process.

-The above two images are the actual MAIN control panels (reduced in size and DPI).?
+The above two images are the actual MAIN control panels (reduced in size and DPI).
 Once I had the exact dimensions each of the 6 control panels would occupy, I began the time consuming task of designing and laying out each control panel.